 Truck Accident Cases Require Thorough Investigation

-Our Dallas truck accident lawyers have seen many different causes of accidents.
+Our Texas truck accident lawyers have seen many different causes of accidents.
 As with other accidents, driver negligence is often the main cause.
-There is no doubt that safely driving a truck, especially in a congested area such as Dallas, is very difficult and complex.
+There is no doubt that safely driving a truck, especially in a congested area such as Texas, is very difficult and complex.
 Truck drivers are supposed to be highly trained and skilled operators, but unfortunately, that’s not always the case.

 There are many other causes of these accidents.
 Other common causes of truck accidents include:

 Insufficient Training or Experience – Trucking companies are always looking for a way to maximize their profit margins, and one way to do this is to hire drivers who are not as experienced or properly trained.
 Unfortunately, while they are cutting their costs, they are also putting all of us in danger.

 Unrealistic Delivery Schedules – The more loads a truck driver and their company can complete, the more money they make.
 This often results in dangerous incentives for pushing all involved to move cargo at an unsafe rate.

 Overloaded Cargo – An overloaded truck is more prone to accidents.
 Some trucking companies overload trucks to move more cargo at the expense of road safety.

 Unsecured Cargo – Unsecured cargo can come loose on the highway, endangering other motorists and putting lives at risk.
 If a 20-pound item falls off a truck travelling 55 miles per hour, that item will strike another vehicle with half a ton of force.

 Faulty Equipment – Modern tractor-trailers have a variety of safety and stability equipment and, if that equipment malfunctions, it can cause an accident.
 The trucking and maintenance company can be held responsible if this equipment isn’t kept in safe working order.